Air Conditioning & Heating Repair Services in Pittsburg, TX

 Wood Air Conditioning & Plumbing in Pittsburg, Texas

 Thankfully, Pittsburg residents can rely on a seasoned team of professionals to attend to all of their heating, cooling and plumbing needs.
 For over 55 years, Wood Air Conditioning & Plumbing has provided heating and air conditioning repair and service to the fine folks of Camp County, and the company continues to stand by its commitment to quality.
 As an authorized dealer of Lennox heating and cooling products, the company sells and installs just about every type of HVAC equipment imaginable.
 Pittsburg residents and business owners who need new boilers, dehumidifiers, central air conditioners, heat pumps, wall units, air filters, thermostats, furnaces and plumbing systems are sure to find what they need at Wood.

-To complement its deep selection of high-quality Bryant products, Wood also offers top-notch air conditioning repair services.
+To complement its deep selection of high-quality Lennox products, Wood also offers top-notch air conditioning repair services.
 From major jobs like main unit replacements and new-construction installations to routine maintenance tasks like duct cleanings and coil replacements, the company’s expertly trained technicians pride themselves on flawless air conditioning service.
 In fact, all of Wood Air Conditioning & Plumbing’s technicians are required to hold the Technician Seal of Safety.
 These professionals stay on call around the clock to deal with unforeseen emergencies and are happy to set up regular air conditioning repair and maintenance schedules for their valued clients.
 Thanks to Wood Air Conditioning & Plumbing, Pittsburg’s residents and business owners can breathe a little easier.